Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   won: false,
   auton: "Red",
   awp: false,
+  strategy: [
-  strategy: [We match load while our team tried to push as much triballs under the net with their wings ],
+    We match load and shoot triballs into our offensive zone while 5588B pushes as much triballs under the net as possible with their wings.
+  ],
   auton_notes: [
-    - We managed to win auton this time.
-The robot managed to not touch the auton after auton ],
+    - Our robot did not touch the triball after auton, so we won the auton bonus ],
   match_notes: [
-    - 929N had a very consistent launching mechanism
+    - 929N had a more consistent launching mechanism than we did, so they were able to score faster
-    - 9290D pushed us around while we tried to match.
-Regardless, we did managed to shoot majority of the triballs
+    - 9290D pushed us around while we tried to match load.
+Regardless, we managed to shoot the majority of our match loads over the barrier
-    - Our teammate got jammed and did not elevate.
-Instead, the other alliance managed to make an A level elevation ],
+    - 5588B got jammed and was not able to elevate, which became match losing when 929N managed to get an A tier elevation ],
   subsystems: (
+    overperformed: "Wings, Drivetrain",
-    overperformed: "Catapult, Intake",
+    satisfactory: "Catapult, Intake",
-    satisfactory: "Wings",
-    underperformed: "Drivetrain",
+    underperformed: "",
   )
 )